-- 6.6.
-All investigations of criminal offences are carried out having regard to the Criminal Procedure and Investigations Act 1996 (CPIA) and the Police and Criminal Evidence Act 1984 (PACE) Codes of Practice. - 6.7.
+6.7.
 The remit of any criminal investigation, including who we communicate with or involve in the investigation, is determined by our Improvement and Enforcement Board.
 Where a criminal investigation is being pursued as a result of an adult or child protection referral, we may plan that investigation with other interested parties, for example the police and/or social services.
-All criminal investigations are monitored by our Improvement and Enforcement Board. - 6.8.
-A criminal investigation is undertaken to establish whether there is evidence to suggest that: - a) Non-compliance has occurred and that failure resulted in significant harm to an individual(s) and there is evidence to suggest that the non-compliance can be attributed to the conduct or inaction of a registered provider and/or designated responsible individual (depending on the relevant legislation). - b) A person/provider is operating without registration and: - people using the service have suffered harm (serious impact on a person's life, health or well-being) - ii. there is previous similar conduct - iii. the person/provider has shown a clear disregard for the requirement to register - iv. the person/provider has intentionally provided false or misleading information to the public or CIW
+All criminal investigations are monitored by our Improvement and Enforcement Board.

+6.8.
+A criminal investigation is undertaken to establish whether there is evidence to suggest that:

+- a.
+Non-compliance has occurred and that failure resulted in significant harm to an individual(s) and there is evidence to suggest that the non-compliance can be attributed to the conduct or inaction of a registered provider and/or designated responsible individual (depending on the relevant legislation). - b.
+A person/provider is operating without registration and: - i. people using the service have suffered harm (serious impact on a person's life, health or well-being) - ii. there is previous similar conduct - iii. the person/provider has shown a clear disregard for the requirement to register - iv. the person/provider has intentionally provided false or misleading information to the public or CIW